Stackato-Apps/jenkins/README.md

 And then

-    $ stackato push -n
+    $ cf push

 Note
 ----
-This repository contains the extracted contents of a jenkins.war file for compatibility with the HPE Helion Stackato App Store.
-The source used to generate the aforementioned war file can be found at https://github.com/jenkinsci/jenkins/ and has been modified to be compatible with the built-in [Java Buildpack](https://github.com/cloudfoundry/java-buildpack/tree/v2.4).
+This repository uses a modified version of https://github.com/jenkinsci/jenkins/ to ensure compatibility with the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack)